Mayank-Prakash-Sharma18/curious-cravings/content/english/post/basic-yogs-in-lagna-kundali.md

 draft: false
 ---

 In previous articles, you were introduced to the basic rules of Lagna Kundali.
-If you haven't, you may start by reading <a href="../how-to-read-lagna-kundali" title="Basics of lagna kundali" class="mak-link">the basics of lagna kundali in this article.</a>
+If you haven't read that, you may start by reading <a href="../how-to-read-lagna-kundali" title="Basics of lagna kundali" class="mak-link">the basics of lagna kundali in this article.</a> That article also tells you how we count houses in a kundali - a knowledge you need to have to understand this article.

 However, just like English Grammer, there are a plethora of exceptions to almost every fundamental rule of Lagna Kundali.

 In this article, we will go through some of such exceptions – often called as Yogs.

 <div class="toc-mak">